You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 5) Whatever your situation, this is why you want a personal plan—a bar prep study schedule to know how to allocate your time thoughtfully, instead of doing random things.

-Here’s one such example schedule, designed for 9 weeks of study (good for July exam takers).
+Here’s one such example schedule, designed for 9 weeks of study (better for July exam takers).
 Here’s another example, designed for 16 weeks of study (better for February exam takers).

 There are several more example student schedules spanning different numbers of weeks (along with sample study schedules and detailed study plans) in Passer’s Playbook.
 Passer’s Playbook will also propose more guidelines and factors to consider when designing your schedule.